Multilevel Dimension-Independent Likelihood-Informed MCMC for Large-Scale Inverse Problems: Multilevel LIS

 The choice of the reference distribution can have an impact on the quality of the LIS basis and on the IACT of the Markov chains produced by DILI MCMC, but it does not affect the convergence of MCMC, as DILI samples the full parameter space and only uses the LIS to reduce the IACT and thus to accelerate posterior sampling. \end{remark}

-It is often computationally infeasible to explicitly form the GNH matrix \eqref{eq:gn_hessian}.
-However, all we need are matrix-vector-products (MVPs) with the GNH matrix.
+It is often computationally infeasible to explicitly form the Gauss--Newton Hessian matrix \eqref{eq:gn_hessian}.
+However, all we need are matrix-vector-products with the Gauss--Newton Hessian matrix.
 This requires only applications of the linearised forward model $\linear_\ell(\bv_\ell)$ and its adjoint $\linear_\ell(\bv_\ell)^\top$, which are well-established operations in the PDE-constraint optimisation literature.
 We refer the readers to recent applications in Bayesian inverse problems for further details, e.g., \cite{IP:BGMS_2013,MCMC:MWBG_2012,MCMC:Petra_etal_2014}.